HazyResearch/deepdive/doc/writing-model-ddlog.md

 Inference rules describe how to build the [factor graph](inference.md).
 Each rule consists of three components:

-- The **variable relation(s)**.
+- **Variable relation(s)**.
-- The **factor function** which defines how to connect the variable relation(s) to each factor, and how these variables are related to each other.
+- **Factor function**, which defines how to connect the variable relation(s) to each factor, and how these variables are related to each other.
-- the **factor weight** that describes the confidence in the relationship expressed by the factor.
+- **Factor weight**, that describes the confidence in the relationship expressed by the factor.
 This is used during probabilistic inference.
 Weights can be constants, or automatically learned based on training data.

-For instance, in the spouse example, the inference rule defining whether the `has_spouse` variable between two entities is true or not is defined by:
+For instance, in the `has_spouse` example, the inference rule defining whether the `has_spouse` variable between two entities is true or not is written as:

 ```
 @weight(f)